500 Internal Server Error

 ...and how to fix it.

-When running a Perl CGI script, you may see the "Internal Server Error" message in your browser.
+The long answer: when running a Perl CGI script like FileChucker or UserBase, you may see the "Internal Server Error" message in your browser.
 The message will usually also say something like "please check the server's error-log for more information."
 You should do that -- the message printed to the error log will often tell you exactly what the problem is.
 The Apache error log, for example, is often located at /var/log/apache/error_log or /var/log/apache2/error_log (or sometimes "error.log").

 #!/usr/bin/perl